lyfeyaj/sublime-text-imfix/README.md

 ### Sublime Text Imfix

-This is repo is aimed to do three things:
+This repo is aimed to do three things:

 + Install Sublime Text 3
-+ Install Fcitx
++ Install Fcitx Input Method
-+ Fix sublime text 2 or 3's input method problem under Ubuntu
++ Fix Sublime Text 2/3's input method problem under Ubuntu(Debian) System

 ### Step to use this repo ###

-+ Updata and upgrade your system to the newst
++ Update and then upgrade your system to the newest

 ```bash
 sudo apt-get update && sudo apt-get upgrade